YMHC-Charitable-Foundation/crisis-resources/docs/canada-nationwide/hope-for-wellness-helpline.md

 ---
 title: "Hope for Wellness Helpline (First Nations, Inuit, and Métis — Canada)"
+sidebar_label: "Hope for Wellness"
 ---
 ## About
-Hope for Wellness provides immediate mental health counselling and crisis intervention to **First Nations, Inuit, and Métis** people across Canada by phone and online chat.
+Hope for Wellness provides immediate **mental health counselling and crisis intervention** to **First Nations, Inuit, and Métis** people across Canada by phone and online chat.

+## Coverage
+- **Canada-wide**

 ## Who it’s for
-- First Nations, Inuit, and Métis peoples across Canada seeking emotional support, crisis intervention, or referrals
+- First Nations, Inuit, and Métis people seeking emotional support, crisis intervention, or referrals
+- People impacted by issues such as anxiety, relationship challenges, abuse, family and gender-based violence, loneliness, or suicidal thoughts

 ## Contact
-- **Call (toll-free):** 1-855-242-3310
+- **Call (toll-free):** **1-855-242-3310**
-- **Chat online:** Available on the Hope for Wellness website
+- **Chat online:** Use “Chat Now” on the Hope for Wellness website

 ## Hours
 - **24/7**

 ## Languages
-- **English and French**
+- **English and French** (phone and chat)
-- By request: **Cree, Ojibway, and Inuktitut** (as listed by the Government of Canada)
+- **Phone support (upon request):** **Cree, Ojibway, and Inuktitut** (availability can vary week to week)

+## What to expect when you call
+The FAQ describes that after dialing the number you’ll hear a recorded message in English and French, choose **English (press 1)** or **French (press 2)**, and can ask about availability of Cree/Ojibway/Inuktitut-speaking counsellors.

+Counsellors may:
+- Ask how you are doing and what you’d like support with
+- Listen and reflect back what they are hearing
+- Offer coping strategies and local/community resources

+## Privacy and safety approach
+The service FAQ states:
+- The operator does **not keep identifiable records** like your phone number
+- Chat history is deleted periodically (the FAQ notes deletion every 2 hours)

 ## Sources
-- Hope for Wellness website: https://www.hopeforwellness.ca/
+- Hope for Wellness Helpline (home): https://www.hopeforwellness.ca/
-- Government of Canada mental health support page (languages and overview): https://www.canada.ca/en/public-health/services/mental-health-services/mental-health-get-help.html
+- Hope for Wellness FAQ (hours, languages, what to expect, privacy): https://www.hopeforwellness.ca/faq/